discourse/rails_failover/README.md

 #### Multiple connection handlers

-Note: This API is unstable and is likely to changes when Rails 6.1 is released with sharding support.
+Note: This API is unstable and is likely to change when Rails 6.1 is released with sharding support.

 ```
 # config/database.yml